pdssp/skeleton-python-binary/{{cookiecutter.project_slug}}/docs/source/reference_manual.rst

 in terms of the actions to be performed by the user, how to invoke the \
 function, possible errors, how to resolve them and what results to expect.*

-.. automodule:: {{ cookiecutter.project_slug }}.custom_logging
+.. automodule:: {{ cookiecutter.project_slug }}.monitoring
-.. autoclass:: UtilsLogs
-   :members:
-   :private-members:

-.. autoclass:: LogRecord
-   :members:
-   :private-members:

-.. autoclass:: CustomColorFormatter
-   :members:
-   :private-members:

-.. autoclass:: ShellColorFormatter
+.. autoclass:: UtilsMonitoring
    :members:
    :private-members: